Environmental Geologist Jobs in USA with Visa Sponsorship

 Do environmental geologists qualify for H-1B visa sponsorship?

-Yes, environmental geologists typically qualify for H-1B sponsorship as the role requires specialized geological knowledge and at least a bachelor's degree in geology, environmental science, or related field.
+Yes, environmental geologists typically qualify for H-1B visa sponsorship as the role requires specialized geological knowledge and at least a bachelor's degree in geology, environmental science, or related field.
 The position involves technical analysis, regulatory compliance, and site assessment work that clearly meets specialty occupation requirements under USCIS guidelines.

 What degree requirements do employers expect for visa sponsorship?